Communications professionals are often asked: What does media monitoring mean?

 - Social share of voice (great for competitor monitoring)

-- Engagement, awareness, and conversion metrics
+- Engagement, conversion, and brand awareness metrics

 Once you’ve chosen what data points you are going to monitor, you can start collecting and analyzing them.
 You can do this manually or you can use an advanced monitoring tool.